How to Track Laptop Location on Windows (Last-Known Location Explained)

 Quick answer: how do you track a laptop location on Windows?

-• Not for: live street-level tracking
+• Not for: live street-level tracking or real-time GPS surveillance

 On this page